DEPARTMENTS & OFFICES >

 UPMC MyHealth@School does not issue medical excuses covering class absences, missed examinations, etc. With the student's permission, the instructor may call the nurse for verification of the student's visit.

 Robert Morris University is committed to offering a student health insurance policy that balances the cost of the premium with quality health insurance coverage to meet the needs of our students.
 In order to achieve an affordable option, RMU is instituting a mandatory hard waiver policy for select groups of students.
 For complete details, see Student Health Insurance Policy

-All accidents must be reported to Student Health Services and a form completed within 48 hours of incident, see Accident Investigation Report.
+All accidents must be reported to UPMC MyHealth@School and a form completed within 48 hours of incident.
+See Accident Investigation Report.